aldro61/kover/doc_learning.md

 #### Risk bound selection

 Risk bound selection is a great alternative to cross-validation for larger datasets.
 It is much faster and requires a single training of the learning algorithm to score each combination of hyperparameter values.
-This method trains the algorithm on the entire training set using each hyperparameter combination and uses a mathematical expression to estimate an upper bound on the error rate of the obtained model.
-The combination of values that yields the smallest bound value is retained.
+This method consists of training the algorithm on the entire training set using each hyperparameter combination and using a mathematical expression to estimate the maximum risk (error rate) of the obtained model on unseen data.
+The combination of hyperparameter values that yields the smallest bound value is retained.

+To use this strategy in Kover, you must use the following parameters for the [kover learn](#learning-models) command:

+- ```--hp-choice bound```
+- ```--bound-max-genome-size x```, where x is any number that is greater or equal than the number of base pairs in the largest genome of the dataset.
+This will only affect the tightness of the bound on the error rate.
+By default the number of k-mers in the dataset is used, but using a better estimate will help selecting better hyperparameters.

 **Note**

 While this method is fast, the bound value can be inaccurate if there are too few learning examples.
-The minimum number of examples is problem dependent.
+The minimum number of examples varies between phenotypes.